Welcome to Year 1!

 For PE children should wear:

-If your child wears earrings, please can they be taped up or taken out before they come to school on a PE day.
+If your child wears earrings, please can they be taken out before they come to school on a PE day.

 School Drop Off and Pick Up